Shab-e-Barat: Description

-Some people mistake Shab-e-Barat festival as it is not a festival and Shia Mid-Sha'ban ceremony as they take place at the same time, but Shab-e-Barat's rituals and styles differ from region to region, while Mid-Sha'ban is celebrated the same everywhere.
-The observance of Barat involves a festive nightlong vigil with prayers.
-In most regions, it is a night when one's deceased ancestors are commemorated.

-Shab-e-Barat is considered a major event in South East Asia, in which Muslims collectively worship and ask for forgiveness of their wrongdoings.
+Shab-e-Barat is considered a major event in South Asia and Southeast Asia, during which Muslims gather to worship and seek forgiveness for their wrongdoings.
 It is believed to reward them with fortune for the whole year and cleanse them of their sins.
 In many regions, it is also a night when prayers are offered to forgive one's deceased ancestors.
 Additionally, Twelver Shia Muslims commemorate the birthday of Muhammad al-Mahdi.
 Imam Ja'far al-Sadiq and Imam Muhammad al-Baqir used to perform special prayers in this night.
 Both Sunni and Shia Muslims recognise this night to be as the Night of Forgiveness.
 Muslims observe Mid-Sha'ban as a night of worship and salvation.
-Scholars like Imam Shafii, Imam Nawawi, Imam Ghazzali, and Imam Suyuti have declared praying acceptable on the night of mid-Shaban.
+Scholars like Imam Shafii, Imam Nawawi, Imam Ghazali, and Imam Suyuti have declared praying acceptable on the night of mid-Shaban.

 Origins

-According to a study by Eiichi Imoto and Mohammad Ajam, Shab-e-Barat is rooted in pre-Islamic religions in the Middle East and Persia.
-Eastern Iranians traditionally preserve the Barat like the Bon Festival in Buddhism and Pitri Paksha in Hinduism and Zoroastrianism.
-The study states that the Persian word brat (bright) is different from the Arabic word bara'at.
-The Khorasan people call the Barat the Cheragh (light) Brat, meaning bright or light festival.
-Al-Biruni (973 – after 1050) had written about "a festival from 12 to 15 of the lunar month that in Arabic is Al Baiz meaning bright, and Barat also is called al Ceqe meaning Cheque."
-In some Iranian cities, people celebrate this festival by gathering in the cemeteries, lighting Peganum harmala (wild rue)—a holy plant in old Persia—placing the fire in a corner of the tombs, and pouring some salt on the fire while reading a poem saying: "The Peganum harmala is bitter and salt is salty so the jealous eye of the enemy be blind."

 Shab-e-Barat is also known as the Night of Forgiveness or Day of Atonement.
 Muslims observe Mid-Sha'ban as a night of worship and salvation.
 Scholars like Imam Shafii, Imam Nawawi, Imam Ghazzali, and Imam Suyuti have declared praying acceptable on the night of mid-Shaban.
-In his Majmu', Imam Nawawi quoted Imam al-Shafi'i's Kitab al-Umm that there are five nights when dua (prayer) is answered, one of them being the night of the 15th of Sha`ban.
+In his Majmu (a comprehensive compendium of legal rulings), Imam Nawawi quoted from Imam al-Shafi'i's Kitab al-Umm (his seminal work on jurisprudence), that there are five nights when dua (prayer) is answered, one of them being the night of the 15th of Sha`ban.